 Ranging between 30 and 75 miles, we tacked and gybed our way down the west coast of Washington, Oregon and Northern California.
 Averaging 125 nautical miles a day, we sailed with a mindset of 80%, meaning that while we always want to sail well, we’re not in a hurry and if we can attain 80% of our boat’s performance, we’re happy.
 This meant often sailing at the most comfortable point of sail while one of us was sleeping, rather than at the fastest.
 It also meant we reefed the main before dark and tended to leave the whisker pole stowed at night.
 Anything to keep on-deck visits to a minimum in the dark.

 The next five days passed quickly, as we enjoyed amazing sunsets and always welcome sunrises.
-We also found that temperatures rose quickly as we headed south and for the time in months, we felt warm while in the cockpit.
+We also found that temperatures rose quickly as we headed south and for the first time in months, we felt warm while in the cockpit.
 During this time, we sailed virtually alone with only a few visual sightings of other cruisers, though on the innermost points we would see others nearer to shore on AIS.
 We would be remiss though, not to mention an odd nighttime encounter with a large northbound freighter 30 miles off the Oregon coast.
 While this 800 ft ship was fully visible on AIS and radar, they were running virtually blacked out and even though we passed them within 2 nautical miles on a clear night, they were almost invisible in the dark, with virtually no lighting.
 If not for AIS and radar, I doubt we would have seen them!

 Finally, our destination of Bodega Bay came into focus just a hundred miles ahead and we angled in for landfall.
 At this time, we started to cross paths with several other cruisers and the VHF helped us all sort out our intersecting paths, as our last night came to a close.
 As the sun rose, we made our entrance into Bodega Bay.
 This scenic yet sleepy town in Sonoma county allowed us to take on fuel, reprovision and sample a few of Sonoma’s finest.
 This lovely spot is one of the last quiet and well protected harbours to be found on the southbound journey and it allowed us to catch our breath and celebrate a safe passage before making our final sail under the Golden Gate and into the frenetic pace of San Francisco Bay.